jovotech/jovo-framework/docs/integrations/cms/google-sheets.md

 },
 ```

 To make private spreadsheets work, you need to create a service account and security credentials.
-These can be downloaded as a JSON file and then referenced in the `credentials` element.
+These can be downloaded as a JSON file and then referenced in the `credentialsFile` element (default is `./credentials.json`).

 ## Default Sheet Types